Frequently Asked Questions

 How does FiscalFox keep my data secure?

 FiscalFox is designed with a privacy-first architecture.
-Built-in broker file processing happens within your browser using client-side computation.
+Built-in broker parsing happens within your browser where possible, and signed-in uploads are stored in private, user-scoped storage for support and troubleshooting.
 Unsupported broker AI imports are different: they are opt-in and may send the file to the parser after you consent.
 When you generate or save a report, calculated results are encrypted using AES-256-GCM encryption before storage.
 We use Supabase for secure authentication and Stripe for payment processing, and we do not sell your data.

 What file formats do I need to upload?